ONSgeo/set_operations_demo/README.md

-## HOW TO… use Union, intersection, difference, and symmetric difference set of operations in python!
+## HOW TO… use union, intersection, difference, and symmetric difference set of operations in python!

 These operations will allow you to quickly logically separate data based on conditions or attributes from a set or collections of datasets.